 Experts agree that widespread use of pet vaccinations within the last century has prevented death and disease in millions of animals.
 Vaccinations protect your pet from highly contagious and deadly diseases and improve your pet’s overall quality of life.
 Here are five reasons to vaccinate your pets:

 General Guidelines for Pet Vaccinations

 Puppies and kittens should begin their shots between 6-8 weeks of age.
-Each booster is $15.00 and should be given every 3-4 weeks until the puppy or kitten is 16 weeks of age.
+Each booster should be given every 3-4 weeks until the puppy or kitten is 16 weeks of age.
 It is recommended that puppies and kittens receive at least 3 boosters.
 Puppies and kittens over 8 weeks of age should be dewormed every 2 weeks until they begin heartworm preventative.

 The Kennel Cough vaccine should be given 3-7 days prior to boarding depending on your boarding facility’s requirement.
 The vaccine is only good for 6 months.
 First time kennel cough vaccines should be boosted 2 weeks later.

 The feline leukemia vaccine does not treat leukemia.
 Our vets recommend you test your cat before administering the vaccine.
 If your cat is exclusively indoors you may choose to update the vaccine every 2-3 years.
 Outdoor cats should be vaccinated every year for feline leukemia.

 Rabies is required by law for pets over 12 weeks of age.
 If given twice in a twelve-month period, the vaccine is good for 3 years.
 Otherwise it expires yearly.

 Vaccines should be boosted yearly until your cat or dog has been deemed by a veterinarian to be too old to benefit or has a health condition that would be affected by vaccine boosting.

 Never give a sick animal vaccines.
 Vaccinating for a disease the animal already has does not treat it or help.
 It brings down their immune system and can make the animal sicker.